-1. Check the serving size
+- Check the serving size

-First, look at the serving size, (circled in red, above).
+First, look at the serving size (circled in red, above).
 How much chocolate is in one serving?
 A square?
 A cup?
 Half the package?
 As you can see, the serving size for this chocolate is 40 grams, or 12 small squares.

-2. Check carbs per serving
+- Check carbs per serving

 Second, check the total grams of carbohydrate per serving (circled in blue, above).
 This chocolate has 14 grams of total carbs per serving.

-3. Calculate net carbs per serving
+- Calculate net carbs per serving

-4. Calculate how many net carbs you will eat
+- Calculate how many net carbs you will eat

 Finally, multiply the number of servings you’ll eat by the net carbs per serving.